Post

 cpu_model=kvm64

-I also have the following settings which may or may not matter in this case:
+I also had the following settings which may or may not have been relevant:

 virt_type=kvm